HiSAC: Hierarchical Sparse Activation Compression for Ultra-long Sequence Modeling in Recommenders: Method

 \subsection{Tokenization of User Historical Behaviors}

-In modern recommender systems, item representations are typically learned end-to-end, effectively capturing task-specific patterns but often inheriting biases from item popularity and exposure frequency—compromising fairness and generalization.
-To mitigate this, we employ a large-scale multimodal encoder to generate embeddings for all items in the corpus $\mathcal{I}$.
-By jointly processing heterogeneous modalities, the encoder integrates complementary semantic cues while reducing biases inherent in interaction-driven learning.
+In standard recommendation models, item embeddings are learned end-to-end from interaction data, which captures task-specific patterns but inherits biases from item popularity and exposure frequency.
+We instead employ a frozen large-scale multimodal encoder to produce semantically rich, debiased item representations.

-As shown in Figure~\ref{model}-(a), for an item $h \in \mathcal{I}$, we collect its descriptive metadata-including title, category labels, and domain-specific text—along with its product image.
-These multimodal signals are processed by an encoder that aligns and fuses them via modality-specific encoders and shared fusion layers.
-The resulting embedding unifies visual and textual semantics in a common space, enabling effective retrieval and ranking.
-By decoupling item representation learning from the recommendation model’s optimization, our approach mitigates exposure bias and improves embedding generalization.
+\textbf{Multimodal Encoding.} For each item $h \in \mathcal{I}$, we collect its descriptive metadata (title, category labels, domain-specific text) and its associated product image.
+These signals are processed by a pretrained CLIP ViT-B/32~\cite{radford2021learning} with a Q-Former fusion module~\cite{li2023blip} that applies cross-attention from $n_q{=}8$ learnable query tokens to text and image features, followed by mean pooling to produce a fused embedding $\mathbf{e}_{\text{mm}} \in \mathbb{R}^d$.
+This embedding unifies visual and textual semantics in a common space and remains frozen during recommendation training, mitigating exposure bias.
+The Q-Former is optimized with a symmetric InfoNCE objective~\cite{he2020momentum} over text and image modalities.

-Although multimodal-based embeddings offer rich semantic information, they reside in a continuous feature space where clustering behavior can be ambiguous and direct grouping of items may incur substantial quantization errors.
-To mitigate these issues, we employ the Residual Quantized Variational Autoencoder (RQ-VAE)~\cite{lee2022autoregressive} to discretize the continuous embeddings $\mathbf{e}$ into a $L$-level hierarchy of codebooks.
-RQ-VAE applies residual quantization: the first level directly quantizes the encoder output, while each subsequent level iteratively quantizes the residual from the preceding level.
-The implementation details of multimodal encoding and RQ-VAE are available at Appendix~\ref{mm_rq}.
+\textbf{Residual Quantization.} Although multimodal embeddings capture rich semantics, they reside in a continuous space where clustering is ambiguous and direct grouping incurs quantization error.
+We apply Residual Quantized VAE (RQ-VAE)~\cite{lee2022autoregressive} to discretize $\mathbf{e}_{\text{mm}}$ into an $L$-level hierarchy of codebooks.
+RQ-VAE quantizes residuals progressively: the first level quantizes the encoder output; each subsequent level quantizes the residual from the preceding level, yielding increasingly fine-grained partitions.
+This produces an $L$-level \emph{semantic identifier} (SID) for each item---a discrete path through the codebook hierarchy that encodes the item's semantics at multiple granularities.
+The user's history $H_u$ is correspondingly tokenized into a sequence of SIDs.

-Using the learned codebook, each item $h$ is mapped to an $L$-level \emph{semantic identifier} (SID)~\cite{lee2022autoregressive}, and the user’s historical interaction sequence $H_u$ is correspondingly tokenized into the semantic space.
-This process preserves semantic structure while yielding a compact, discrete representation that facilitates efficient interest modeling and candidate matching.